- My LS

 This guide will give you an overview of price and service transparency.
 You should read it alongside our practice note on price and service transparency, which gives our view of good practice in this area.

-The Solicitors Regulation Authority (SRA) introduced new Transparency Rules on 6 December 2018.
-These were introduced to help potential clients make informed decisions about legal services.
+The Solicitors Regulation Authority (SRA) introduced the Transparency Rules on 6 December 2018 with the aim of helping potential clients to make informed decisions about legal services.

 The rules affect all regulated law firms and sole practitioners.
 All firms are required to publish information about complaints and display the SRA's digital badge.